Search

 Back to top

-Respiratory protection is needed when ventilation is not sufficient to remove welding fumes or when there is risk of oxygen deficiency.
+Respiratory protection is needed when ventilation is not sufficient to remove welding fumes or when there is a risk of oxygen deficiency.
 Select and use respirators in compliance with applicable regulations.
 Seek expert advice, conduct a hazard assessment, and initiate an appropriate respiratory protection program.

 For more information on selecting the appropriate respirators, see the OSH Answers on Respirator Selection.